kshedden/goclaims/README.md

 * The id variable must have SAS type float and Go type uint64.
 It may or may not be desirable to allow this to be more configurable.

-* The sequence variable is currently mandatory, it could be made optional.
+* The sequence variable is currently mandatory and must have type `uint16`, it could be made optional or allowed to have other types.

+* We only support unsigned Go integer types, it would be easy to add support for signed integer types.